Board & Train Confirmation and Reminders

 Your dog must also receive a fecal exam within 4 weeks of their training start date.
 This exam must check for giardia, coccidia, roundworm, hookworm and whipworm at a minimum.
 These can be highly contagious and are often asymptomatic.

-• You must email us the results of this exam, which must be negative with no other indicators.
+• You may email us (or upload to Propet) the results of this exam, which must be negative with no other indicators.
 The results that you forward to us must have the date of the fecal exam.

 • Make sure the test includes giardia and coccidia!
 The generic fecal exam only checks for the worms.